 The duration of a traffic X is the load of its bottlenecks.
 Consider l as one of the bottlenecks of X. The load of l is the number of transfers in X using l.
-Now let $\alpha$ be a schedule on X. By definition $\alpha$ is a collection of simultaneous subsets of X, partitioning X. Since $\alpha$ partitions X, a transfer of X (using l) shall be found in one and only one of the timeframes of $\alpha$ .
-Since a timeframe of $\alpha$ is simultaneous it may contain only one or no transfer using l.
-Therefore if the length of $\alpha$ is equal to the number of transfers in X using the bottleneck l, then each timeframe of $\alpha$ shall contain a transfer using l.
-Inversely, if each timeframe of $\alpha$ has a transfer using l, then the length of $\alpha$ shall be equal to the number of transfers using l.
-Hence if a schedule is liquid then each of its timeframes uses all bottlenecks, and if all timeframes of a schedule use all bottlenecks then the schedule is liquid.
+Let α be a schedule on X. By definition α is a collection of simultaneous subsets of X, partitioning X. Since α partitions X, a transfer of X (using l) shall be found in one and only one of the steps of α .
+Since a step of the schedule α consists of simultaneous transfers, it may contain only one or no transfer using l.
+Therefore if the length of α is equal to the number of transfers in X using the bottleneck l, then each step of α shall contain a transfer using l.
+Inversely, if each step of α has a transfer using l, then the length of α shall be equal to the number of transfers using l.
+Hence if a schedule is liquid then each of its steps uses all bottlenecks, and if all steps of a schedule use all bottlenecks then the schedule is liquid.